monumkraj/githubdemo/README.md

 # githubdemo

-this is repo to demanstrate the usege of
+this is repo to demanstrate the usege of kuygu